Object Tracking Incorporating Transfer Learning into Unscented and Cubature Kalman Filters: Abstract

 \section{Abstract}

-We present a novel filtering algorithm that employs Bayesian transfer learning to address the challenges posed by mismatched intensity of the noise in a pair of sensors, each of which tracks an object using a nonlinear dynamic system model.
-In this setting, the primary sensor experiences a higher noise intensity in tracking the object than the source sensor.
-To improve the estimation accuracy of the primary sensor, we propose a framework that integrates Bayesian transfer learning into an \ac{ukf} and a \ac{ckf}.
-In this approach, the parameters of the predicted observations in the source sensor are transferred to the primary sensor and used as an additional prior in the filtering process.
+We present a novel filtering algorithm that employs Bayesian transfer learning to address the challenges posed by mismatched intensity of the noise in a pair of tracking systems, each of which tracks an object using a nonlinear dynamic system model.
+In this setting, the primary filter experiences a higher noise intensity in tracking the object than the source filter.
+To improve the estimation accuracy of the primary filter, we propose a framework that integrates Bayesian transfer learning into an \ac{ukf} and a \ac{ckf}.
+The parameters of the predicted observations in the source filter are transferred to the primary filter and used as an additional prior in the filtering process.
 Our simulation results show that the transfer learning approach significantly outperforms the conventional isolated \ac{ukf} and \ac{ckf}.
-Comparisons to a form of measurement vector fusion are also presented.
+Comparisons to measurement vector fusion are also presented.